chinmayapalo/Technical_Challenge/README.md

             5) Database
             6) Bastion Host

+WebServer Tier :
-Create a Application load balancer for web servers

-Create target groups for ALB  and add instances to that group

-Creating a autoscaling group of instances for web servers [linux based either ubuntu or                         Redhat ]

-Launch the web servers in Public Sunet
+      Create a Application load balancer for web servers in public subnet Create target groups for ALB  and add instances to that group Creating a autoscaling group of instances for web servers [ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-* ] Launch the web servers in Public subnet

+Application Tier :
-Create a Application load balancer for Application servers

-Create target groups for ALB and add instances to that group

-Creating a autoscaling group of instances for Application servers [Linux based either ubuntu or Redhat]

-Launch the Application servers in Private Subnet
+      Create a Application load balancer for Application servers in private subnet Create target groups for ALB and add instances to that group Creating a autoscaling group of instances for App servers [ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-* ] Launch the App servers in Private subnet

+Data Tier :

-Create a RDS  with replication feature connected to application servers
+      Create a RDS  with multi az feature inside private subnets.

+S3 bucket :

+      Create a s3 bucket with a server side encryption & versioning enabled to store static contents , files.

-For Demo purposes  we will :
+For Demo purposes  I have used

-use nginx on Web Servers

-Use Apache on Application Servers
+      Apache both on web servers & Application servers

+I have created on bastion host.

+AMI :

+       ubuntu/images/hvm-ssd/ubuntu-xenial-16.04-amd64-server-*
+       virtualization-type = hvm
+       Root_device_type = ebs

+How to Provision Infrastructure :

+      Clone the git repository: $ git clone go to the "Challenge_1" directory and set variables in "terraform.tfvars" file:
+      Initialize the terraform from the terminal by executing  'terraform init' command Run 'terraform fmt' .
+This ensures your formatting is correct and will modify the code for you to match.
+      Run 'terraform validate' to ensure there are no syntax errors.
+      Run 'terraform plan' to see what resources will be created.
+      Run terraform apply to create your infrastructure.

+Testing

+      Once infrastructure has been created there should be an Output displayed on your terminal with 'Web_Server_Load_Balancer_Endpoint= ' for the External ALB.
+      Please use the URL to access your applications.

+Clean Up

+      To delete our infrastructure run t'erraform destroy' .
+This command will delete all the infrastructure that we created.

 # Challenge -2